Towards Depth Foundation Model: Recent Trends in Vision-Based Depth Estimation: Conclusion

-\PAR{Competing interests.} This survey offers an analysis of recent vision-based depth estimation research and its trend towards depth foundation modeo, and does not introduce new datasets or materials, nor involve any competing interests.
+This survey offers an analysis of recent vision-based depth estimation research and its trend towards depth foundation modeo, and does not introduce new datasets or materials, nor involve any competing interests.

-\PAR{Author contributions.} Zhen Xu and Hongyu Zhou were responsible for the overall writing of the manuscript.
-Sida Peng, Yiyi Liao, Yue Wang, Ruizhen Hu, Xiaowei Zhou, and Hujun Bao provided critical supervision and guidance throughout the project, shaping its framework, refining technical discussions, and ensuring clarity and coherence, providing valuable oversight and feedback during drafting and revision.
-The remaining co-authors supported the work by evaluating key publications and charting the evolution timeline of depth estimation architectures across the monocular, stereo, multi-view, and monocular video depth estimation tasks to deliver a thorough survey.